A Comparison Test for Meromorphic Extensions: Examples and Counterexamples

-\item Finally, our problem of showing meromorphicity of a perturbed Dirichlet series is similar to the \emph{Factorization Method} used to establish meromorphic extension of Euler products.
-In this method, one factors out certain terms which combine to form known functions (namely, the Riemann zeta function), whose analytic properties are known, leaving a remainder which is analytic on a set larger than initially expected; this establishes meromorphicity on a set larger than initially expected.
+\item Ram Murty and Sinha \cite{RS} studied meromorphic continuation of \emph{multiple Hurwitz zeta functions}, which are multivariable generalizations of the Hurwitz zeta function, initially defined on a subset of $\mathbb{C}^d$, to all of $\mathbb{C}^d$.
+A key technique in their paper, when specialized to one variable, recovers the meromorphic extension of the Hurwitz zeta function $\sum_{n=0}^{\infty}(n+a)^{-s}$ by expanding the summand in terms of $n^{-s}$ by using the binomial formula and invoking known properties of the Riemann zeta function.
+This can be viewed as a special case of our Theorem \ref{thm:extension} and a special case of Theorem \ref{thm:zeta} (see also Remark \ref{rmk:hurwitz}).
+This technique was generalized in a recent paper by Wang, Mehta, and Kanemitsu \cite{WMK}, who studied perturbations of a generalized Dirichlet series $\sumit n 1 \infty a_n\cdot\lambda_n^{-s}$ to $\sumit n 1 \infty a_n\cdot(\lambda_n+a)^{-s}$ by applying similar methods. \item Finally, the ideas used in the proof of Theorem \ref{thm:extension} below, showing meromorphicity of a perturbed Dirichlet series, are similar to the \emph{Factorization Method} used to establish meromorphic extension of Euler products.
+In this method, one factors out certain terms which combine to form known functions (namely, the Riemann zeta function), whose analytic properties are known, leaving a remainder which is analytic on a set larger than initially expected, and, in turn, establishes meromorphicity on a set larger than initially expected.
 See \cite{Ahmetaj} and \cite{Alberts} for expository sources on this method. \end{itemize}

-While the list above is quite extensive, these works primarily focus on Dirichlet series $\sum_{n=1}^\infty a_n\cdot c_n^s$ where the base, $c_n$, is a fixed well-studied sequence (such as $\frac1n$ or $e^{-n}$), and they study how different coefficients, $a_n$, determine the existence---or absence---of a meromorphic extension.
-We are interested in a different question, namely, what happens if we change the \emph{base}, $c_n$, of the exponential, in a controlled way.
-This is a topic that, to the best of our knowledge, has not been explored.
+While the list above is quite extensive, these works primarily focus on Dirichlet series $\sum_{n=1}^{\infty} a_n \cdot c_n^s$ where the base, $c_n$, is either a fixed well-studied sequence (such as $\frac{1}{n}$ or $e^{-n}$) or a simple modification thereof (such as shifting by a constant, as in \cite{RS, WMK}), and they study how different coefficients, $a_n$, or specific structured perturbations of the base determine the existence---or absence---of a meromorphic extension.
+We are interested in a more general question: what happens if we perturb the \emph{base} $c_n$ in a controlled but otherwise arbitrary way, while leaving the coefficients $a_n$ unchanged.
+This is a problem that, to the best of our knowledge, has not been explored.